What does a General Practice Nurse do?

-A Practice Nurse’s role is wide and varied.
-The care provided will depend on the needs of the patient population and the qualifications/skills/competencies of the individual Practice Nurse.
-The list below is just a sample of what Practice Nurses do.
+A General Practice Nurse’s role is wide and varied.
+The care provided will depend on the needs of the patient population and the qualifications/skills/competencies of the individual General Practice Nurse.
+The list below is just a sample of what General Practice Nurses do.

 - Infant vaccinations, (DPT, HIB, Polio, Meningitis C, MMR).

 - Childhood vaccinations, (MMR, Meningitis C, pre-school booster vaccines for children attending private schools).